KeyC0de/KeyConsole/KeyConsole/readme.md

 <hr>

-Provision Windows C++ GUI applications with a console for logging or whatever other purpose you choose.
+Provision Windows C++ GUI applications with a console for logging or whatever other purpose you desire.

-I made this into a separate project because I intend to use it multiple times and others might get some value out of it as well.

-I used Windows 8.1 x86_64, Visual Studio 2017, C++17 to build the project.
+I used Windows and Visual Studio C++17 to build the project.

 # Contribute